makrai/notes/rothe1907-pretrainded-seq-gen.md

 ## 4.4 Abstractive Summarization 6

 * We evaluate our setups on three summarization datasets of varying characterist
   * Gigaword (Napoles+ 2012),
-    * 3.8M _sentence_-summary training pairs.
+    * 3.8M _sentence_-summary training pairs
   * CNN and DailyMail (Hermann+ 2015), and
     * 287k document-summary pairs
     * bullet-point story highlights with a high degree of extraction,
     * requiring the models to learn to copy from the source documents
-  * BBC extreme (Narayan+ 2018a).
-The Gigaword dataset
+  * BBC extreme (Narayan+ 2018a)
     * 204k document-summary pairs
-    * extreme, in that the documents are summarized into single-sentence summs.
+    * extreme, in that the documents are summarized into single-sentence summs
-    * high level of abstractiveness, and generating them automatically
+    * high level of abstractiveness
-    * requires document-level inference, abstraction, and paraphrasing.
+    * requires document-level inference, abstraction, and paraphrasing
 * not anonymize entities
 * casing
   * original cased versions of CNN/DailyMail and BBC datasets.
 For
   * Gigaword: lowercased version to match the publicly available lowercased test
 * truncation
   * input documents: to 512 tokens for CNN/DailyMail and BBC, and to 128 tokens